citizenfx/fivem-docs/content/docs/developers/scripting-manual/working-with-events/server-security.md

 **Note:** some error *might occur* but it's unlikely.

-User getting kicked doesn't mean is automatically Global Ban.
-However, it provides an indication of player reliability, which can be useful for assessing trustworthiness.
+The player getting kicked does not necessarily mean a malicious player.

 We also have some other options: